QuoZer/franka_experiments/README.md

   - *deformation_length* - the higher the longer is the deformation segment.
   - *maximum_waypoint_distance / minimum_waypoint_count* of OMPL - set to increase trajectory resolution (doesn't seem to affect cartesian trajectories).
   - *velocity_scaling* of motion planning in rviz - set to more comfortable for experiments values.
-  - *impendance gains* of the robot - the softer the gains the easier it is to push the robot around and the higher is external force noise.
+  - *impendance gains* of the robot - the softer the gains the easier it is to push the robot around and the higher is the external force noise.